danos/dpdk/doc/guides/sample_app_ug/l2_forward_crypto.rst

 The destination port is the adjacent port from the enabled portmask, that is, if the first four ports are enabled (portmask 0xf), ports 0 and 1 forward into each other, and ports 2 and 3 forward into each other.
-Also, if MAC addresses updating is enabled, the MAC addresses are affected as follows:
+Also, the MAC addresses are affected as follows:

 *   The source MAC address is replaced by the TX_PORT MAC address